 A: You have a big infestation of chickweed!
 Large patches of this winter annual weed are easy to see in fescue lawns now.
 The light green leaves and tiny white flowers of this pest contrast vividly with the darker green of fescue turf.
-A light spot-spraying with a broadleaf weedkiller (Weed-B-Gon, Wipe-Out, Weed-Stop, etc.) will kill the chickweed without harming the fescue.
+A light spot-spraying with a broadleaf weedkiller like Weed-B-Gon, Season Long Weed Control and Weed Beater Ultra (click for sources) will kill the chickweed without harming the fescue.

 Imazaquin (Image for Nutgrass) can be applied to bermuda, zoysia, centipede and St. Augustine lawns as long as they are not transitioning to green.
 Since the chemical is absorbed by roots, it takes two weeks to see much damage.